 Get started with these types of offal

-These deliciously rich cuts of the thymus gland are typically fried — they’re often served like gourmet chicken bites and are a great way to experience offal.
+Sweetbreads, deliciously rich cuts of the thymus gland, are typically fried, served like gourmet chicken bites and are a great way to experience offal.

 Head cheese is an odd name, but don’t look past this pâté cousin.
 Head cheese is made from the bits left behind in the head after the brain and other organs have been removed, and the high gelatin content cooks down into a delicious spread.